Saint-Jean-Pied-de-Port, France Guide

 Day Trips

-Approximately 1 hour 15 minutes by car or train A charming fishing port with a rich history, Saint-Jean-de-Luz is known for its picturesque harbor, its beautiful beach, and its connection to Louis XIV's marriage.
-Explore the historic center, browse the local shops, and enjoy fresh seafood at one of the many restaurants overlooking the harbor.
+Approximately 1 hour by car or train Saint-Jean-de-Luz, a picturesque fishing port with a rich history, is known for its charming harbor, colorful Basque houses, and beautiful beaches.
+It was also the site of the wedding of Louis XIV to Maria Theresa of Spain.
+Explore the historic center, visit the church where the royal wedding took place, and enjoy fresh seafood at one of the many restaurants.

-Approximately 1 hour 30 minutes by car Bayonne
+Approximately 1 hour by car or train San Sebastián

 Travel Time